 working as an engineer when the 1906 City Directory was

-enumeration.
-He was survived by his wife, Mary E. Sparks, and
+enumeration shows that he was survived by his wife, Mary E.

 his son William Sparks, a scenic artist, and five grandchildren.

 The family was then living at 622 South

 Sparks was active in a fraternal organization known as the Seven

 Wise Men.
 The Kearney Conclave, No. 1, Heptasophs (or Seven Wise

 Men), was organized in Test's Hall, October 15, 1869, when